pwighton/ci-qms/QM-001--QualityManual.md

 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain a Subject Safety and Adverse Event Management procedure that minimally addresses the following:
+__NewInstitue__ **SHALL** establish and maintain a Subject Safety and Adverse Event Management procedure that minimally addresses applicable requirements in ICH E6(R2) Sections 4.11 and 5.17, ICH E8(R1) Section 6.2 and the following:

 -   **Safety Monitoring**: Procedures for ongoing safety assessment and subject safety monitoring throughout the *clinical investigation*